 Changes to Medicare Prescription Drug Plans in 2025 include a new $2,000 out-of-pocket spending cap, elimination of the coverage gap phase, a higher share of drug costs paid by Part D plans in the catastrophic phase, and changes to plan costs and the manufacturer price discount in the initial coverage phase.

-$2,000 Out-of-Pocket Maximum: this only includes pre-deductible spending, co-pays, and coinsurance.
+$2,000 Out-of-Pocket Maximum: Includes pre-deductible spending, co-pays, and coinsurance.
 The new maximum out-of-pocket does not include premiums.

 Medicare Part D Late Enrollment Penalty